Top 5: Vegetarian Cookbooks

 I picked these five cookbooks because they are relatively new to me and I am still working my way through them.
 They are beautiful books with recipes that I can’t wait to cook for my family.
 As a food photographer, I am inspired by their images; the compositions, use of ingredients and styling.
 Seeing these women’s recipes in a book motivates me to work harder and better my craft (some of them started out just like me as food bloggers).

 Let’s get cooking ya’ll!
+Here are the best vegetarian cookbooks!

 #5 The French Market Cookbook By: Clotilde Dusoulier, $13.28